ArnoldCodeAcademy/WebDevConquerors_TT1_TTT/README.md

 - Hints: :wink:
 - Think simple.
-- An array represeting the fields to win may help you more than you think
+- An array representing the fields to win may help you more than you think

 ## CHALLENGE #03 - Outcome 🛡️
 ![Winning Screen Player 1](https://user-images.githubusercontent.com/91799402/160464530-f4ff25f7-eb4a-4aad-bf77-f5e64bb57acb.png)